irtaza091996/surrogate-modeling-thermal-ML/README.md

 <tr>
 <td width="50%">

 **[ATHENA](https://sci.esa.int/web/athena)** (Advanced Telescope for High-ENergy Astrophysics) is ESA's next-generation X-ray space observatory, targeted for launch in the early 2030s.
-Its mission: probe the hot and energetic universe — black holes, neutron stars, galaxy clusters — at 10-100x greater depth than any previous X-ray telescope.
+Its mission: probe the hot and energetic universe (black holes, neutron stars, galaxy clusters) at 10-100x greater depth than any previous X-ray telescope.

 At the heart of ATHENA is a **3-metre diameter optical bench** that holds approximately **750 Silicon Porous Optic (SPO) mirror modules** in a concentric ring lattice.
-The structure must be accurate to within **tens of micrometres** and is being manufactured from **Ti-6Al-4V titanium alloy** using **Direct Energy Deposition (DED)** — making it the largest object ever 3D printed in titanium.
+The structure must be accurate to within **tens of micrometres** and is being manufactured from **Ti-6Al-4V titanium alloy** using **Direct Energy Deposition (DED)**, making it the largest object ever 3D printed in titanium.

 </td>
 <td width="50%">

-![ATHENA optical bench geometry](assets/optical_bench_geometry.jpg) *Curved lattice geometry of the ATHENA optical bench — a grid of deep-pocketed ribs that precisely positions 750 X-ray mirror modules.*
+![ATHENA optical bench geometry](assets/optical_bench_geometry.jpg) *Curved lattice geometry of the ATHENA optical bench, a grid of deep-pocketed ribs that precisely positions 750 X-ray mirror modules.*

 </td>
 </tr>